robertdavidgraham/ecb-penguin/README.md

 In the image below, we've encrypted it.

 ![Tux-ecb](/Tux.ecb.png)
+(I created this image and put it in the public domain, so you can use it any way you like).

 As you can see, the image is still recognizable as a penguin.

 There are a number of ways of fixing this.
 Instead of straight encryption, block by block, we do something slightly different to prevent to identical